HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 This is a company manual, either in the form of a booklet, or a detailed section of a Web site, that outlines how to use the company logo and any associated graphics and icons, along with specified colors and fonts.
 The most basic manuals also cover things like stationery, business cards, and usage in print and other media.
 More extensive manuals will include everything from signs to company vehicles to employee uniforms.

-The purpose of this manual is to establish and maintain a consistent "image" presentation to customers.
+The purpose of this manual is to establish and maintain a consistent "image" presenation to customers.
 A manual like this is even more important for a company with separate branches or offices that may produce their own promotional materials.
 It clearly communicates the standards to all employees, and establishes that following these guidelines will contribute greatly to a company's reputation and image to both employees and customers.

 If you have a large company, or one that is growing or expanding, and you don't have a graphics standards manual, contact Tim Hansford at cynaps*kreativ about developing one for you.